 I work remotely and have been full time for over 6 months now and I wanted to take some time to talk about my experience with it.
-I quite often joke about this, for example here is a post from my Instagram after my 2nd week working at WORK180.
+I quite often joke about this, for example here is a post from my Instagram after my 2nd week at another fully remote workplace.

 But this is actually something I take very seriously and I am constantly asked about it.
 When I tell people I work from home they often ask me a question like “How often do you have to go into the office?” or “Where is their head office?”.
-At WORK180 we have no office, none at all.
+My current workplacehas no office, none at all.
 The entire company works remotely which is sometimes a strange concept for people.

 When I first started working remotely there were a few things that I was worried about: